-Alexander Glustrom grew up in inner city Atlanta, where he was greatly influenced by his grandparents who were both allies in the civil rights movement.
+Alexander Glustrom grew up in inner city Atlanta, where he was greatly influenced by his grandparents, who were Jewish allies in the civil rights movement.
 Alex graduated in 2010 from Tulane University in New Orleans, where he studied marketing and digital media.
 While at Tulane, he founded the student organization, TUCAN, that brought students out of their bubble to learn from and tutor New Orleans' youth.
 TUCAN has since become the biggest student run volunteer group at Tulane.